psychedilili/cldwalker.github.com/contributing.md

 * not modify or add to the development setup i.e. .gitignore
   * for ruby: Gemfile, Rakefile, or \*.gemspec.
   * for clojure: project.clj
+* not add support for older versions of a language unless the library mentions that it does.
+For clojure libraries, I'm supporting 1.4 and 1.5.
+  For ruby libraries, I'm supporting 1.9.3 and 2.0

 For tests on a project: